 5. In your opinion, how would kids benefit from learning how to code at a young age?

-Coding helps to train children’s problem solving skills (which is useful for their Mathematics in school) in a fun and exciting manner!
+Coding helps to train children’s problem-solving skills (which is useful for their Mathematics in school) in a fun and exciting manner!
 There is no one way of solving questions, thus it exposes them to think out of the box and find different ways to solve a problem.
-Also with the rise of the digital age, we can see how AI is becoming more and more popular these days – hence coding will really give a head start for young learners.
+With the rise of the digital age, we can see how AI is becoming more and more popular these days – hence, coding will really give a head start for young learners.

 6. How do you keep track of your students’ learning progress?

 Educators at Coding Lab keep track of our students’ progress with our online system – students use it to submit their work between classes for us to grade, and from there it informs us of their level of understanding of the topics taught.
-We are also always in close contact with our students’ parents – we have a WhatsApp group for every class that we teach to send parents a brief summary of the topics covered, the homework required and address any other concerns after every lesson.
-This is so that parents are kept in the loop and are always updated about their child’s progress!
+We are also always in close contact with our students’ parents – we have a WhatsApp group for every class to send parents a brief summary of the topics covered, the homework required and address any other concerns after every lesson.
+Parents are always kept in the loop and updated about their child’s progress!

-7. What has your experience with Coding Lab/teaching coding been like?
+7. What has your experience with Coding Lab and teaching coding been like?